DrFoodonice/DrFoodonice.github.io/README.md

-# Monke Bot
-List of Monke bots commands:
+# List of Monke bots commands:

 Game:
   8ball:          It's a 8 ball EB also works